-Sor Among the singular coincidences of the day is the fact that II.
-A. Wise now proposes to do an act against the United States precisely similar to that for which he hung John Brown.
-Has fite doomed him to the for them next Sabbath morning and evc- same end, and if so, will he, like Brown, die game ?
+Among the singular coincidences of the day is the fact that H. A. Wise now proposes to do an act against the United States precisely similar to that for which he hung John Brown.
+Has fite doomed him to the same end, and if so, will he, like Brown, die

-Professor Longstreet of South Carolinor Robert L. Gamble has been appoint. na has issued a pamphlet in which he begs his fellow citizens to " let the first shot come from the enemy."
+Professor Longstreet of South Carolina has issued a pamphlet in which he begs his fellow citizens to "let the first shot come from the enemy."
 The silly old man don't seem to know that the only enemy the South has is the traitorous band of disunionists.

-The Charleston Mercury, of the 19th ult., pays its respects to the venerable Lewis Cass, as follows :
+The Charleston Mercury, of the 19th ult., pays its respects to the venerable Lewis Cass, as follows:

-"For the hoary headed trickster and hum bug, who has just retired from the Cabinet because war is not made on South Carolina. we have only to say, that his present imbecility equals his past treachery to this section.
-Had he been early absent from the President's councils his Administration might have been more successfu
+"For the hoary headed trickster and hum bug, who has just retired from the Cabinet because war is not made on South Carolina, we have only to say, that his present imbecilequals his past treachery to this section.
+Had he been early absent from the President's councils his Administration might have been more successfu!

-1991.
-A daughter of Mr. Joseph Rothrock, of Fermanagh township, Juniata county, aged about ten years, was found dead in bed on Saturday morning, the 22d ult.
-She retired the previous evening in apparently good of Joseph I. Langton, in Granville town- health.
-The mother of Mr. R. while attending the funeral of this little girl had \$20 stolen from her dwelling.
+B.A daughter of Mr. Joseph Rothrock, of Fermanagh township, Juniata county, aged about ten years, was found dead in bed on Saturday morning, the 22d ult.
+She retired the previous evening in apparently good health.
+The mother of Mr. R. while attending the funeral of this little girl had \$20 sto-

-Frederick Rinehart, while at work on a threshing machine below Millerstown, Perry county, fell on the horse power, and was so much mangled that he died the next day.
-The Charleston Courier says the schooner W. A. Ellis arrived there from New
+Frederick Rinehart, while at work on a threshing machine below Millerstown, Perso much mangled that he died the next day.

-York on Wednesday, with 500 barrels of ce ment for Fort Moultrie, and that their delivery to the United States officers has been prevented for the present.
-For a week or two past, adds the Courier, Northern vessels have brought all kinds of supplies for forts, from cannon to coment.
+The Charleston Courier says the schooner W. A. Ellis arrived there from New York on Wednesday, with 500 barrels of ce ment for Fort Moultrie, and that their delivery to the United States officers has been prevented for the present.
+For a week or two past, adds the Courier, Northern vessels have brought all kinds of supplies for forts, from cannon to cement.